Removing the barriers to getting help

 If you’re concerned about your mental health, you should start by talking to your GP.
 Your GP can assess your symptoms to make a diagnosis, develop a mental health care plan specific to your needs, and provide a referral for a mental health specialist.

 Psychiatrists, psychologists, counsellors….what’s the difference?

 Counsellor is a generic term for someone who offers talking therapy and may be a psychologist, nurse, social worker or occupational therapist.
-It’s a good idea to check that your counsellor has training in an area that is appropriate for your needs The Australian Counselling Association has a ‘Find a counsellor’ function that may be of help in your search.
+It’s a good idea to check that your counsellor has training in an area that is appropriate for your needs - you could start by searching through organisations like The Australian Counselling Association or Psychotherapy and Counselling Federation of Australia.

 Psychologists can provide a range of therapies (eg. talking therapy, art therapy) to deal with problems like depression, anxiety, stress and grief.
 Psychologists have undertaken a tertiary qualification in their field and must be registered to work with the Psychology Board of Australia.

 While psychologists and psychiatrists share many similarities, the major difference between the two professions is that psychiatrists specialise in the biological causes of mental illness, while psychologists focus more on the cognitive and behavioural aspects.
-Psychiatrists are able to prescribe medications and admit people to hospital, while psychologists cannot.
+Psychiatrists are medical doctors with specialist qualifications in psychiatry, and are therefore able to prescribe medications and admit people to hospital, while psychologists cannot.

 Some people who experience mental health problems may need to spend some time in hospital.
 Both public and private hospitals provide mental health services.
 You may be referred to a hospital through an emergency department, community mental health team or your GP.